 USAA Car Insurance Review

-So here’s the thing….
-USAA has always been considered, in the military community at least, the best car insurance for Veterans.
-However, we set out to see if USAA was in fact the best car insurance for veterans, service members and their families.
+So here’s the thing, USAA has always been considered, in the military community at least, the best car insurance for Veterans.
+However, we set out to see if USAA was, in fact, the best car insurance for veterans, service members and their families.

 The first thing we wanted to look at when answering this question was whether or not USAA was actually a champion of service members, veterans and their families.
-We’d hope so, considering their entire business model is based off of serving that exact client base.
+We’d hope so, considering their entire business model is based on serving that exact client base.
 So we decided to look at how USAA came about and why they focus their efforts on the military community.